awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/local-debug-console-component.md

 Follow these instructions to open the local debug console on your core device or on your development computer\.

 ------
-#### [ v2\.1\.x ]
+#### [ v2\.1\.x \- v2\.2\.x ]

-In version 2\.1\.x, the local debug console uses HTTPS by default\.
+In versions 2\.1\.0 and later, the local debug console uses HTTPS by default\.
 When HTTPS is enabled, the local debug console creates a self\-signed certificate to secure the connection\.
 Your web browser shows a security warning when you open the local debug console because of this self\-signed certificate\.
 When you create a session with the Greengrass CLI, the output includes the certificate's fingerprints, so you can verify that the certificate is legitimate and the connection is secure\.

 You can disable HTTPS\.
 For more information, see [Local debug console configuration](#local-debug-console-component-configuration)\.